 R701-1.
-Purpose: To establish the respective roles of the State Board of Regents, the Boards of Trustees and the Presidents regarding capital facilities and institutional requests for new capital facility projects.
+Purpose: To establish the respective roles of the Board of Higher Education, the Boards of Trustees and the Presidents regarding capital facilities and institutional requests for new capital facility projects.

 2.9.
-Regent Policy R742, Process for Institutional Use of Dedicated Capital Project Funds
+Board Policy R742, Process for Institutional Use of Dedicated Capital Project Funds

 2.10.
-Regent Policy R743, Nondedicated Capital Project Prioritization Process
+Board Policy R743, Nondedicated Capital Project Prioritization Process

 3.1.
 Architectural Programming: A formal decision-making process used to identify and define the goals and uses of a capital project and to define the scope of work and cost prior to design or construction.